kevinhikaruevans/kevinhikaruevans.github.io/_posts/2025-08-21-kagi-ethics.md

 I don't believe Kagi is upholding their mission of making the web more ethical.
 No matter the ethical framework, the firm financial support of Russian services is harming Ukrainians and the world.
 Paying X/Twitter is ultimately harming society as a whole and creating a more-fractured and divided world.

+None of us are perfect.
+No companies are perfect.
+But, much like how Kagi can choose which heinous companies to partner with---you and I too can choose which companies to support.

-I do wonder when, not if, the larger cracks will show.
-When will Kagi change their mission and remove their own "don't be evil?"
+I do wonder when, not if, the larger, more obvious cracks will show.
+When will Kagi change their mission and [remove their own "don't be evil?"](https://en.wikipedia.org/wiki/Don%27t_be_evil#History)